mdolab/dafoam/doc/source/Doxygen_Python/mainpage.md

 - src: the core DAFoam libraries
 - tutorials: sample optimization setup for each adjoint solver

-This doxygen contains documentation for the C++ functions and classes in the **src** and **applications** folders.
+This doxygen contains documentation for the Python functions and classes in the **python** folder.
-Refer to the Python layer documentation for the Python APIs.
+Refer to the OpenFOAM layer documentation for the C++ APIs.